-1CS Observer Programme MCS Measure Observer notes Reference WCPFC high seas boarding and inspection procedures This CMM became operational in July 2008, and allows Members who have notified the Commission of their authorised inspection vessels and inspectors to board and inspect other CCMs vessels when on the high seas.
-New Zealand, France, United States of America, Chinese Taipei, Papua New Guinea, Republic of Korea, Cook Isl, Japan, Canada, Australia, Federated States of Micronesia, Kiribati and Tuvalu have vessels on the inspection register.
-Observer should note this CMM in case they are on a vessel that is boarded by an authorised inspection vessel while on the high seas.
+MCS Measure Observer notes Reference WCPFC high seas boarding and inspection procedures This CMM allows Member who have notified the Commission of their authorised inspection vessels and inspectors to board and inspect other CCMs vessels when on the high seas.
+AU, CA, CI, FM, FR, JP, KI, KR, NZ, PG, TW, TV, US have vessels on the inspection register.
 Observers must cooperate with any request from the inspecting officer.
 Observers must also record the boarding by completing the required data fields.
-CMM 2006-08 Regional Observer Programme The three relevant CMMs setting out the rules for the ROP, including when a ROP observer is required.
-CMM 2006-07 created the Terms of Reference for the working group that led to the establishment of the ROP.
+CMM 2006-08 Regional Observer Programme The four relevant CMMs setting out the rules for the ROP, including when a ROP observer is required and their safety.
+CMM 2006-07 created the Terms of CMM 2006-07 Reference for the working group that led to the establishment of the ROP.
 CMM 2007-01 and its Annexes, outline the rights and responsibilities of an observer as well as the vessel master and crew.
 Observers should refer to this CMM often, especially if unsure of their rights and responsibilities when on board a vessel.
-CMM 2012-03 requires that vessel operators fishing for fresh fish north of 20°N must achieve 5% observer coverage of effort using observers from the ROP.
-CMM 2006-07 CMM 2007-01 CMM 2012-03
+CMM 2007-01 CMM 2012-03 requires that vessel operators fishing for fresh fish north of 20°N must achieve 5% observer coverage of effort using observers from the ROP.
+CMM 2012-03 CMM 2016-03 is for the "Protection Of WCPFC Regional Observer Programme Observers" and indicate the requirements that Observer Providers, Flag States and Vessels are to follow if an observer dies, is missing or presumed fallen overboard, suffers from a serious illness or injury that threatens his or her health or safety, or if an observer has been assaulted, intimidated, threatened, or harassed such that their health or safety is endangered, CMM 2016-03